QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 <div class="row row-cols-md-2"><div>

-`Collection<E>` is an interface implemented by all datastructures such as arrays, lists, sets... `Map<K, V>` is used for dictionaries.
+`Collection<E>` is an interface implemented by all data structures such as arrays, lists, sets... `Map<K, V>` is used for dictionaries.

 * `E` is the type of the elements stored in the collection ✨